danbang/article-adolescence-optimal/README.md

 *disagree*: disagreement (0: no; 1: yes)

 This material is being released with a permissive open-source license.
-If you make use of the data or ode, we would appreciate that you cite the paper.
+If you make use of the data or code, we would appreciate that you cite the paper.